cirosantilli/cpp-cheat/opengl/introduction.md

 <https://en.wikipedia.org/wiki/Mesa_%28computer_graphics%29>

 Most common Linux OpenGL implementation.
 Open source.
+Not certified by Khronos.

 Used by the X server.